Community

 The Tune-In Music Program is presented in partnership with Music Equals through the Manitoba Conservatory of Music & Arts (MCMA).
 For more information about the MCMA, please visit their website at https://mcma.ca/

 Each year, 150 free tickets for this annual concert and dinner are distributed to members of the community.
 The dinner is the main attraction and the concert is a wonderful way to introduce people to great local talent (past performers include Al Simmons, Eagle and Hawk, Shanley Spence, Don Amero, JD and the Sunshine Band, Morgan Grace, and students from John M. King School).
 We provide a full holiday meal with all the fixings prepared by the Youth Crew from Spence Neighbourhood Association along with a visit from Santa who hands out toys to all the kids.
-In-kind donations from businesses (Food Fare, Safeway, Vita Health, Toad Hall Toys, Indigo, etc.) and volunteers help to make this dinner such a great annual success.
+In-kind donations from businesses (Peak of the Market, Toad Hall Toys, McNally etc.) and volunteers help to make this dinner such a great annual success.

 Winter in Manitoba can be a long, cold, dark time.
 But if the rumours are true, Winnipeg is filled with hearty people who actually still live and thrive in winter.